MasuRii/CITUCourseScheduler/README.md

 4.  **Lock Courses:** Lock any specific course sections you absolutely need in your schedule.
 Conflicts with other locked courses will be highlighted.
 5.  **Generate Schedule:** Choose a schedule generation mode ("Recommended," "Full Coverage," or "Quick") and click "Generate Best Schedule."
 The application will attempt to find an optimal, conflict-free schedule based on your settings.
 6.  **View Timetable:** Locked courses (either manually locked or from a generated schedule) will appear in the weekly timetable.
-7.  **Export:** Use the hamburger menus in the course list and timetable sections to export your course data (as `.txt` or to clipboard) or your timetable view (as PNG or PDF).
+7.  **Export:** Use the hamburger menus in the course list and timetable sections to:
+    * Export course data as `.txt` or to clipboard (tab-separated format for re-import)
+    * Export timetable view as high-fidelity PNG or PDF files
-8.  **Customize Theme:** Switch between Light/Dark modes and 'Original'/'Comfort' color palettes to suit your preference.
+8.  **Customize Theme:** Switch between Light/Dark modes and choose between 'Original'/'Comfort' color palettes.
+The system remembers your palette choices between sessions.

 All your settings, imported courses, and locked courses are automatically saved in your browser's local storage, so you can close the tab and resume later.